-Matej Pirc took on the role of acting CEO of BAMC on 28 January 2019, after having served as acting CEO for three months and CFO for one-and-a-half years.
+Matej Pirc took on the role of CEO of BAMC on 29 April 2019, after having served as acting CEO for three months and CFO for one-and-a-half years.
 His responsibilities include real estate operations, compliance, corporate security, internal audit, corporate communications and marketing, human resources and main office He holds a bachelor’s degree in economics and has over 10 years of experience in management positions, both in privately-owned and state-owned companies.
 He developed his qualifications in Finance & Accounting, Controlling, Investment, R&D, IT, HR, Legal, Liquidity and Financial Risk Management.
 He graduated from the University of Ljubljana, Faculty of Economics.
 He spent a number of years working in executive positions in Mercator Group, both in the principal company and its subsidiaries in Slovenia and abroad.
 He was a management board of Slovenska odškodninska družba and later the Slovenian Sovereign Holding.
 In April 2014, he became the chairman of the management board of SDH, where he was responsible for corporate restructuring, asset management, and finance.
 Prior to his employment at BAMC, he served as one of the directors at the international consulting firm A.T.
 Kearney, where he was responsible for corporate governance projects, for infrastructural projects and for M&A projects.

 Articles of Association